What is contempt in relationships and how do you fix it?

 4. A culture of appreciation

-As you revisit your past and focus on the positives, build a culture which constantly celebrate the beauty of your relationship.
+As you revisit your past and focus on the positives, build a culture which constantly celebrates the beauty of your relationship.

 Evening rituals, sitting down for lunch, weekend getaways, date nights etc.